jvarga/geonames-for-postgis/README.md

 version (_e.g., 2.0, 2.1, etc._) and modify the variables PGVERSION and PGISVERSION
 accordingly.

 For example:
 PGVERSION="9.3"
 PGISVERSION="2.1"

-This is necessary to assure, amongst other things, the correct paths are specified.
+Necessary to assure, (amongst other things), the correct paths are specified in the build process.

-This utility is easiest run as the postgresql superuser (e.g., postgres).
+This utility is easiest run as postgresql superuser (e.g., postgres).

 * enable execute bit